rizwansoaib/whatsapp-monitor/README.md

 # Whatsapp Monitor

-When your crush be online on Whatsapp get notification in your Desktop and  cross platform notification without any installed app.
+When your crush be online on Whatsapp get notification in your Desktop and  cross platform notification without any installed app in Smartphone and more.

 ![](DeployAWS/noti.gif)